 Koalas tend to live a fairly sleepy life.
 They are known to snooze up to 18 hours each day!
 Nice work if you can get it – though many previously thought that their long slumbers were as a result of them getting high off eucalyptus!

-Do you have any fun or interesting or fun facts about koalas the we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about koala bears?
+Share them in the comments below!